-Collectively, between the rubber boots I’ve tried for work and hunting (Lacrosse Footwear, Le Chameau, GumLeaf, Muck Boots, Bogs) and observing coworkers’ boot performance (Cabela’s, Dryshod, XtraTuf), I’ve been able to identify the rubber boots perform the best over time.
+I also have first-hand experience seeing how different brands of rubber boots (myself and co-workers’) have held up with rugged use over the years.
+Collectively, between the rubber boots I’ve tried for work and hunting (Lacrosse Footwear, Le Chameau, GumLeaf, Muck Boots, Bogs) and observing coworkers’ boot performance (Cabela’s, Dryshod, XtraTuf), I’ve been able to identify the rubber boots perform the best over time and the reasons why they perform the best.

 Rubber vs Neoprene Boots Which Are Better?

-From my experience, rubber boots are superior to neoprene boots when it comes to most hunting applications.
+From my experience, rubber boots are superior to neoprene boots for most hunting applications.

 Rubber Benefits